copy and paste this google map to your website or blog!

 Glasgow Coma Scale - What Is It and How Does It Work?
 In this article, we’ll break down what the GCS is, how it works, how scores are calculated, and what the numbers mean What is the Glasgow Coma Scale?
 The Glasgow Coma Scale (GCS) was created in 1974 by two doctors from the University of Glasgow in Scotland

-What is Glasgow Coma Scale?
-Interpretation and Normal Range What is the Glasgow Coma Scale?
-The Glasgow Coma Scale (GCS), designed in 1974, is a tool that has the ability to communicate the level of consciousness of patients with acute or traumatic brain injury
+What is GCS - Glasgow Coma Scale What is the Glasgow Coma Scale?
+The Scale was described in 1974 by Graham Teasdale and Bryan Jennett (Assessment of coma and impaired consciousness A practical scale Lancet 1974; 2:81-4 ) as a way to communicate about the level of consciousness of patients with an acute brain injury